 Students on pathway 2 will also study the core subjects (Mathematics, English Language, English Literature and Science).
 However, students on this pathway will study Trilogy (Double) Science rather than the three separate Sciences studied by students on Pathway 1.
-Students will then have the opportunity to select four further options, with at least one being from the English Baccalaureate group of subjects (Geography, History, French, German and Spanish).
-This pathway will prepare students for A Levels or Level 3 vocational qualifications in order to progress to university or other Post-16 routes such as alternative vocational qualifications or apprenticeships.
+Students will then continue with four subjects, with at least one being from the English Baccalaureate group of subjects (Geography, History, French, German and Spanish).
+They also have an opportunity to take Economics or Business studies.
+This pathway will adequately prepare students for A Levels or Level 3 vocational qualifications in order to progress to university or other Post-16 routes such as alternative vocational qualifications or apprenticeships.